zethkane/Maven.Quiz5/README.md

 ### GenericUtils
 * **Description**
-	* The purpose of this class is to
+	* The purpose of this class is to create a procedure to generate the [power set](https://www.mathsisfun.com/sets/power-set.html) of an `Set` of objects.
 * **Methods to Complete**
 	* `<T extends Comparable> Iterable<? extends Iterable<T>> powerSet(Set<T> originalSet)`
 	* `<T extends Comparable> Iterable<? extends Iterable<T>> powerSet(T... originalSet)`

 ### ComparableTreeSet<T>
 * **Description**
-	* The purpose of this class is to
+	* The purpose of this class is to create subclass of a `TreeSet<T>` which can `compareTo` other subclass of the same type.
 * **Methods to Complete**
 	* `int compareTo(ComparableTreeSet<T> o)`